Skip to main content

 9. Save the file, and reload the page in Firefox.

-• Resize the window to see how the first column's minimum width is now determined by its narrowest content that doesn't cause overflow.
-In this case, that's the text "Three"—demonstrating how min-content prevents text wrapping when possible.
+• Resize the window to see the minimum size of the first column is the width of its narrowest content (in a way that doesn’t cause overflow).
+In this case that’s Three.

 Fit-Content Vs. Minmax